UCF/CM-Documentation-Templates/Home.md

 Welcome to the {{My Theme}} wiki!
 This documentation is intended for anyone adding content to a site with this theme activated, and for developers that maintain sites using it.

+**This documentation assumes a basic understanding of WordPress and how to create and manage content.**  If you're new to WordPress, please take the time to [familiarize yourself with the basics](https://codex.wordpress.org/WordPress_Lessons) until you're comfortable with using the admin interface.

 ## Navigation
 - [About this theme](#about-this-theme)
 - [Technical requirements](#technical-requirements)